Analysis of chaos and regularity in the open Dicke model: INTRODUCTION

 \section{INTRODUCTION}

 The way to characterize the chaotic behavior in isolated quantum systems comes from the classical realm.
 Classically, the concept of chaos is explained as a strong sensibility to initial conditions.
-This sensibility is typically measured with the Lyapunov exponent, a rate of divergence between two initially trajectories, which separate between them as time evolves~\cite{OttBook}.
+This sensibility is typically measured with the Lyapunov exponent, a rate of divergence between two initial trajectories which separate between them as time evolves~\cite{OttBook}.
 The extension of the last idea cannot be directly made in the quantum realm, due to the nature of quantum mechanics.
-Instead, the spectral fluctuations of quantum systems have traditionally been studied, through statistical tests of their eigenvalue spacings~\cite{HaakeBook,Guhr1998}.
+Instead, the spectral fluctuations of the quantum system Hamiltonian have traditionally been studied through statistical tests of their eigenvalue spacings~\cite{HaakeBook,Guhr1998}.

 For integrable (regular) quantum systems, the eigenvalue spacings generically follow the Poisson distribution associated with uncorrelated levels, as stated by the Berry-Tabor conjecture~\cite{Berry1977}.
-On the other hand, for non-integrable (chaotic) quantum systems with time-reversal symmetry, the spacings follow the Wigner distribution (Wigner surmise) associated with level repulsion.
+However, for nonintegrable (chaotic) quantum systems with time-reversal symmetry, the eigenvalue spacings follow the Wigner-Dyson distribution (Wigner-Dyson surmise) associated with level repulsion.
 The last was conjectured by Bohigas, Giannoni, and Schmit for quantum systems whose classical limit is chaotic~\cite{Bohigas1984}, and whose spectral fluctuations are described by the Gaussian orthogonal ensemble (GOE) of the random matrix theory~\cite{HaakeBook,MehtaBook,Guhr1998}.
 The last characterization is also applicable for systems without a well-defined classical limit~\cite{Hsu1993,Zelevinsky1996PR,Santos2010}.

-Open quantum systems in the Markovian approximation are studied through a Lindblad master equation, where the dissipation channels take specific forms~\cite{BreuerBook,CarmichaelBook1993,CarmichaelBook2002,Manzano2020}.
-In this formalism, the dynamics of the system is dictated by an operator called Liouvillian, which is in general non-Hermitian and has complex eigenvalues~\cite{Ashida2020}.
-The fact that the spectrum of the Liouvillian is complex does not allow a simple generalization of the criteria that characterize the chaotic behavior in open quantum systems, as occurs in isolated systems.
+When dissipation is taken into consideration, the system of interest can be modeled by an effective non-Hermitian Hamiltonian.
+Thus, chaotic behavior can be studied using its complex spectrum.
+This approach is well-known and widely used in mesoscopic and nuclear physics~\cite{Sokolov1988,Sokolov1989,Sokolov1992,Mizutori1993,Celardo2007PRE,Celardo2007PLB,Sorathia2009,Auerbach2011}.
+Another possibility to study dissipation is under the formalism of open quantum systems~\cite{BreuerBook,CarmichaelBook1993,CarmichaelBook2002,Manzano2020}, using a Lindblad master equation in the Markov approximation.